AlexJinlei/Autonomous_UAVs_Swarm_Mission/README.md

 </p>

 #### b) AUTOPILOT SYSTEM
 The autopilot system shipped with iris+ drone is [Pixhawk](Hardware_Configuration/3DR_IRIS/README_PICS/Pixhawk.jpg) with firmware ArduCopter v3.2.
 I upgraded the firmeare to ArduCopter v3.3.3.
 All the software packages are tested with ArduCopter v3.3.3, and are guaranteed to work well.
 Please refer to [pixhawk official website](https://pixhawk.org) for details.
+The firmware is from ArduPilot open source project.
+Please refer to [ArduPilot official website](http://ardupilot.org/) for the introduction on this project and the instruction on how to flash firmeware and set parameters.
 ```
 - Autopilot: Pixhawk 1
 - Firmware: ArduCopter v3.3.3 (upgraded from original v3.2)